-As an increasing number of people move to Canada's major cities,1 housing prices have continued to rise in its most desirable markets.
+As an increasing number of Canadians move to major cities, housing prices have continued to rise.
 This makes it important to understand how public policy might affect the supply of new homes.
 Evidence from the United States suggests that land constraints are increasingly important factors in determining differences in the supply of new housing, and price growth (see Saiz, 2010 and Saks, 2008 for examples).
-Systematic comparisons of land-use regulations across Canadian cites can help identify where they are costeffective and efficient, and where these regulations burden local economies and aspiring homeowners.
+Systematic comparisons of land-use regulations across Canadian cites can help identify where they are cost-effective and efficient, and where these regulations burden local economies and aspiring homeowners.

-The Calgary-Edmonton Corridor (CEC) encompasses the Calgary and Edmonton metropolitan areas (adding the Okotoks, High River, and Strathmore agglomerations), as well as Red Deer (figure 1).2 This region, home to Alberta's three largest urban centres and three quarters of its population as of the 2011 census, is confined to the southern half of Alberta, and generally situated along or near Provincial Highway No. 2.
+The Calgary-Edmonton Corridor (CEC) encompasses the Calgary and Edmonton metropolitan areas (adding the Okotoks, High River, and Strathmore agglomerations), as well as Red Deer (figure 1).
+This region, home to Alberta's three largest urban centres and 69% of its population as of the 2011 census, is confined to the southern half of Alberta, and generally situated along or near Provincial Highway No. 2.
 Other than the rolling foothills to the south and west of Calgary, the CEC is composed primarily of flat grassland and parkland, presenting little physical impediment to outward urban growth.
-Despite this and recent economic woes in the region, Calgary's housing market has seen prices rise by 73.6% between January 2006 and January 2016 (MLS, 2016) while consumer prices rose by 22% (Statistics Canada, 2016).3
+Despite this, Calgary's housing market has seen prices rise by 111% between January 2005 and January 2015 (MLS, 2015) while consumer prices rose by 25% (Statistics Canada, 2015).2

-The Fraser Institute has conducted a survey of housing developers and homebuilders to assess how residential land-use regulation affects the supply of new housing.
+The Fraser Institute has conducted a survey of housing developers and home-builders to assess how residential land-use regulation affects the supply of new housing.
 The data collected represent the experiences and opinions of industry professionals across Canada.
-This report presents survey results for cities in the
+This report presents survey results for cities in the CEC describing the length and uncertainty of approval timelines for residential development projects, compliance costs and fees, how frequently respondents must rezone property, and how they gauge local and political opposition to their projects.